dustinpfister/blog_posts/_posts/threejs-examples-house.md

 ## 3 - Conclusion

 So this is not much to look at for now, but as I make more models like this I think I will eventually start something where I am working with a bunch of models like this to produce an over all larger project.
+I am not interested in making games with three.js at this time, I think a project like that would end up eating up to much time, however simple crude animations might work it I am willing to put in enough time.